 General WOCC rules

-- Women must be discreet in dress (no short shorts/skirts, tank-tops – basically knees and shoulders covered).
+- Women must be discreet in dress (no short shorts/skirts, tank-tops.
 If you do not have modest articles of clothing, maybe our home is not the place for you.

-- Absolutely no smoking/drinking/illegal drugs while you are a volunteer at WOCC –not in our community; not in the village; not in our vicinity.
+- Absolutely no smoking/drinking/illegal drugs while you are a volunteer at WOCC –not on our property; not in the village; not in our vicinity.
 You will be asked to leave immediately upon violation.
 This is not only our rules but the Ministry of Social Services who will close down any Children’s programs, if staff or volunteers are caught using drugs.

 - Within our commune all residents are treated equally and therefore showing favoritism to a few creates envy and jealousy.
 There is a fair system already in place for earning rewards and benefits and it should be followed.
 If you wish to make a gift to all of the children or staff please tell us in advance and we will coordinate.